KomodoPlatform/NotaryNodes/notarynodes/phba2061/README.md

 I don't have much experience in system security/administration, but I don't mind spend time learning from other NN operators, and with my engineering and technical background, I believe that I'll be able to guarantee the performance of my NN.

-I don't have the intention of giving rev shares for my voters, because: 1) I think it is a bad practice 2) I think it only economically gives voters a relative small percentage of what already have (to secure a NN seat I will need at least 500000 votes, by becoming a NN I can mine up to 18500 KMD per year on average, let's say if I give 10000 KMD back to my voters, that's only 2% of their holdings!).
+I don't have the intention of giving rev shares to my voters, because: 1) I think it is a bad practice 2) I think it only economically gives voters a relative small percentage of what they already have (to secure a NN seat I will need at least 500000 votes, by becoming a NN I can mine up to 18500 KMD per year on average, let's say if I give 10000 KMD back to my voters, that's only 2% of their holdings!).
 Let us vote responsibly !

 I will do a monthly report to keep things as transparent as possible.